Frequently Asked Questions

 What supplies do I need for class?

 You need to make sure that you bring a writing utensil and your Chromebook.
+It is important that you provide your own dry erase markers as well.
+I would recommend having multiple colors, but if you only have one, that is fine.
 In addition to that, I would recommend getting a 3-ring notebook to store your paper packets.
 Finally, I would recommend a scientific calculator.

 How does your grading system work?

 You will be given a one question quiz over each component.
 These quizes will be graded on a scale from 0 to 2.
 2 means that you have demonstrated mastery.
 1 means that you have demonstrated some level of obtaining the learning objective of the component.
 0 means that you demonstrated no knowledge of the component.

 Once the quiz has been graded, then that grade will go into the gradebook.
 If it is not a grade that you like, then you may retake on that component quiz until you demonstrate mastery.

 At the end of each unit, you will then take a test with 2 to 3 questions from each component.
 Each component will be graded separately, and those component grades will go into the gradebook on a points scale out of 100 points.
 If you do not do well on the test, then there are retest options as well.

 Why do I have to work in groups?